 I know because I was one of those woodworkers.
 Over the last few years, I’ve been determined to learn SketchUp and I have learned a lot, but not all of what I learned has been helpful.
 Some of the techniques I taught myself are more like bad habits.
 Until recently, I never had any real training with the software; all of what I had learned was on my own.
 I came to the conclusion that I had been going about SketchUp in a clumsy way.

-I did two things to correct my bad habits: first I purchased a SketchUp e-book by Tim Killen and I downloaded a SketchUp DVD by Dave Richards.
+I did two things to correct my bad habits: first I purchased a couple of SketchUp books, but I really like a SketchUp DVD by Dave Richards.
 Both have served me well and I have written reviews of each.
 I also went through Bob Lang’s enhanced e-book – more about them later.
 Right now I want to list some very good free resources specific to woodworking…

 Most of these sources offer ongoing SketchUp education: